 Last but not least, Pastanaga UI will require a new theme to complete the picture.
 Stay tuned for updates on the Pastanaga UI!

 We sincerely believe that the Plone community and the Plone CMS have a unique opportunity to re-imagine how content is managed on the web.
 We have both the community and the knowledge on how to do content management right.
 We have a secure, stable and mature platform with an exclusive set of features.

 The positive spirit and enthusiasm that we felt during the Beethoven Sprint in Bonn spread to the Plone Open Garden and the Plone community.
 Let’s continue to do great things together!

-Víctor Fernández de Alba works at kitconcept.
+Víctor Fernández de Alba is the CTO of kitconcept.
 He has been a Plone developer for ten years and a Plone core developer for six.
 Currently serving on the Plone Board of Directors, he is also member of the plone.org and frontend teams.
 He also was the co-organizer of the Barcelona Plone Conference 2017.

 Albert Casado is a User Experience and Interaction Designer expert at HP in Barcelona.
 He led the Plone 5 Barceloneta theme and will be evangelizing again with the new mobile first Pastanaga Plone & Guillotina UI.
 He works for kitconcept as a freelancer when his busy time schedule permits it.